-Skip milk and white chocolates and opt for a minimally processed dark chocolate with at least 70 percent of cocoa.
-This ensures you’ll get your choco fix and its brain benefits!
-Satisfy your sweet tooth with these dark chocolate almond butter cookies or chocolate-covered berries.
+Skip milk and white chocolates, and opt for a minimally processed dark chocolate with at least 70 percent of cocoa.
+This ensures you’ll get your cocoa fix and its brain benefits!

 9. Egg Yolks

 If you’ve kept away from eating eggs whole because of cholesterol concerns, there’s good news.
-Studies show that eating eggs had no effect on the cholesterol levels of healthy adults and might, in fact, help raise good cholesterol levels.
+Studies show that eating eggs typically has no effect on the cholesterol levels of healthy adults and might, in fact, help raise good cholesterol levels.